BestKora/CountryChatGPTBorders/README.md

-## iOS apps Countries created by ChatGPT 4.o3-mini
+## iOS apps Countries created by ChatGPT 4.o3-mini and Groc 3 xAI

- A simple iOS application Countries, which shows all the countries of the World by region (Europe, Asia, Latin America, etc.) and for each country its name and flag.

- If you select a country, then additional information about the population and the size of GDP (gross domestic product) gdp and the country's location with borders on the World map is reported.
+ Discover the nations of the world with the Countries iOS application.
+Built with cutting-edge AI from ChatGPT 4.o3-mini and Groc 3 xAI, this app presents countries organized by region, including Europe, Asia, and Latin America.
+For each country, access key information: official name, flag, population figures, GDP data, and a detailed map view showcasing its location and borders.

  We used World Bank data, but we did not tell the AI ​​either the sites or the data structures, the AI ​​should find all this itself and use them when creating an iOS application.